bingeli1212/nitrile-preview/doc/DOC-diagram.md

   node as a dot rather than a circle, in which case the 'dotsize' parameter is used to determine the dot size.

++ config xstep <number>

+  The xstep-operation is used currently by the cartesian-grid-operation to set the separation of each grid line in the x-direction.

++ config ystep <number>

+  The ystep-operation is used currently by the cartesian-grid-operation to set the separation of each grid line in the y-direction.